iltommi/qdb-documentation/source/reference/wrpmed.rst

 In order to achieve high performances, the daemon keeps most of the data in cache.
 However, the physical memory available for a node may not suffice to maintain all the data in memory.
 Therefore, entries are evicted from the cache when the entries count or the size of data in memory exceeds a configurable threshold.
-Use :option:`limiter-max-entries-count` (defaults to 10000) and :option:`limiter-max-bytes` (defaults to 1 GiB) options to configure these thresholds.
+Use :option:`--limiter-max-entries-count` (defaults to 10000) and :option:`--limiter-max-bytes` (defaults to 1 GiB) options to configure these thresholds.

 .. note::
     The memory usage (bytes) limit includes the alias and content for each entry, but doesn't include bookkeeping, temporary copies or internal structures.
 Thus, the daemon memory usage may slightly exceed the specified maximum memory usage.